Understanding Teradata Locking: Types and Granularity

 What is locking in Teradata?

-Locking database objects is a must in RDBMS to avoid multiple users changing and accessing the same data simultaneously in a way that is causing data inconsistencies.
+Locking database objects is essential in RDBMS to prevent multiple users from concurrently modifying or accessing the same data in ways that could cause inconsistencies.

 Which Objects can be locked?